 The first thing to note is your coop design.
 Know what you want it to look like, how big it needs to be, how tall it will be, etc. Those questions are key to planning because you have to build the coop according to what your flock needs.

 Not only that, but you need to know how much space your coop will need.
 If you have a large flock, your chickens need ample space to move around.
 That also means you need to account for both nesting boxes and roosting space.

-In addition, know how tough your coop needs to be.
-Ones in areas with extreme weather or a lot of predators must be able to stand up to the elements much more than ones in light or safe regions.
+In addition, know-how tough your coop needs to be.
+The ones in areas with extreme weather or a lot of predators must be able to stand up to the elements much more than the ones in light or safe regions.

 These different steps are important because they ensure you’ll have a solid plan when going into your project.
 It always helps to know where you want to end up.

 One of the best aspects of building a DIY chicken coop as opposed to getting one from a store is that you have free choice over the end design.
 Rather than picking only what is offered to you, your coop can be anything you imagine.

 Many people go with the traditional coop design, where you have a main compartment with exterior nesting boxes and an open gable roof.
 However, aesthetics can change based on what you want in your yard.
 All that matters is that you have a good place for your flock.

 Even if you don’t have a set idea for your DIY chicken coop, there are many, many plans to choose from.
 Pick the one that you like the most and go with it.